thewtex/thesis/introduction/background_and_significance.rst

 Recently, ultrasonic strain imaging techniques have been applied to imaging of the carotid arteries.
-Strain imaging creates an *in vivo* map of strain, a parameter directly related to tissue stretch or contraction, drawn on the abscissa in |holzapfel_intima|.
+Strain imaging creates an *in vivo* map of strain, a parameter directly related to tissue stretch or contraction, drawn on the abscissa in the mechanical tests in [Holzapfel2004]_.
 Vulnerable plaques have a higher extensibility and a lower ultimate stress [Lendon1991,Holzapfel2004]_.
 Therefore, strain imaging directly measures a parameter that determines how close a plaque is to failure [Tang2005]_.
 This contrasts with other characterization methods that